dqii/pgconf-eu-demo/README.md

 # Lantern + Ubicloud Demo for PGConf EU

-In this demo, we'll be using Lantern and Ubicloud to build a simple chatbot that can answer questions about the Ubicloud database.
-Feel free to substitute the Ubicloud repository with your own database to build your own repository chatbot.
+In this demo, we'll be using Lantern and Ubicloud to build a simple chatbot that can answer questions about the Ubicloud codebase.
+Feel free to substitute the Ubicloud repository with your own codebase to build your own codebase expert.

 ## Step 1: Setup